- Plan ahead. Please observe these deadlines:

 - April 1 deadline to apply for state grant

 - Stay in touch.
-Respond promptly to any correspondence you receive from the Department of Student Financial Aid, and keep a record of all correspondence.
+Respond promptly to any correspondence you receive from the Office of Student Financial Services, and keep a record of all correspondence.

 - Complete forms carefully and completely.
 Mistakes can cause delays.
 Make sure that all information is accurate and that your name and Social Security number appear on all documents.
 Sign in all of the rights places and fill in all of the blanks.